 Burning coal, moreover, is the most polluting way to generate electricity.
 Nuclear plants emit zero greenhouse gasses.

 Habeck argues keeping nuclear plants in operation would be unsafe and not cost-effective.

 Those are paper realities.
-Germany’s nuclear laws are so strict, its plants may well be the safest in the world.
+Germany’s nuclear laws are so strict, its plants are probably the safest in the world.
 To keep the three remaining plants in operation, they would need to be relicensed and meet the latest safety standards, which have been updated since their last inspection in 2009.
 So if there’s a problem, it’s one the government itself created — and could waive.
-The plants surely can’t be safe until the end of 2022, and suddenly become unsafe in January 2023?
+The plants surely can’t be safe until the end of 2022, and suddenly become unsafe on January 1, 2023?

 As for cost-effectiveness, that argument is premised on acquiring new fuel rods for all three reactors but only keeping them online for a short time, so they couldn’t recuperate the costs.
 That’s accounting wizardry to set nuclear power up to fail.

-The Süddeutsche Zeitung reports that current fuel rods can keep the largest of the three nuclear plants running into the summer 2023, and that the same plant could stay on the grid at least until 2028.
+The Süddeutsche Zeitung reports that current fuel rods can keep the largest of the three plants running into the summer 2023, and that the same plant could stay on the grid until 2028.